paultrisha/codefest_prep/src/assets/docs/addmember/README.md

 ## Add memeber to space

-To add a member to a space, click on the `Load Contacts` button if the contacts menu and the add member input box is not dispalyed.
+To add a member to a space, click on the `Load Contacts` button if the contacts menu and the add member input box is not displayed.

 <p align="center">
     <img src="home.png" height="400px" alt="home" />